b4ich3v/Yoan47/README.md

 # 👋 Hi, I'm Yoan Baychev

 💡 **About me:**
+- 🔥 Highly motivated and passionate about technology
+- ⚙️ Strong understanding of **low-level programming** and **operating systems**
+- 🐧 Experienced with Linux (Ubuntu) and Windows environments
 - 💻 Interested in: Web Development, AI, and Open Source
 - 🌱 Currently learning: React & Node.js
 - 🚀 I enjoy building cool projects and exploring new technologies